 Canine separation anxiety isn’t uncommon.
 According to veterinary behaviorists reporting at the Western Veterinary Conference, about fourteen percent of pet dogs seen in veterinary clinics suffer from problems being left alone.
-Puppies adopted before eight weeks of age, mixed breeds and pups adopted from shelters are at highest risk.
+Puppies adopted before eight weeks of age, mixed breeds and pups adopted from shelters act out most often.

 What Is Separation Anxiety?

 Animal behaviorists recently have begun to use different terms to describe the condition.
-That’s because not all dogs become anxious when left alone, although they do act out.
+Not all dogs become anxious when left alone, although they do act out.
 Separation distress doesn’t necessarily mean the pup feels anxious and probably is a more accurate description of dogs displaying separation behaviors.

-Separation behaviors encompass a whole range of activities that might take place as a result of the puppy being left alone.
-Many times, dogs act out because they’re stressed or anxious at the owner’s absence.
+Separation behaviors encompass a whole range of activities.
+Many times, dogs act out when stressed or anxious at the owner’s absence.